josevnz/yafd/TUTORIAL.md

 The battery lasted around 3 hours more after this change, but still I want to squeeze more power; The Arduino guide [as lots more suggestions](https://docs.arduino.cc/learn/electronics/low-power?queryID=4bb7e80ccdadebbb0d28e99a4638f2ca), and of course [there is much more on the topic of saving energy](http://www.gammon.com.au/forum/?id=11497), but this is a good start.

 What other issues we have?
-Move on to the nex item.
+Move on to the next item.

 ### The 3.3V/ 5V MB102 Solderless Breadboard Power Supply Module **has the power led on all the time**